-In FY 2013-14, the District took steps to better align strategic planning and master plans.
-The updated Strategic Plan, reflecting new directions and goals, was the primary outcome of the November 2013 planning retreat along with identifying Student Learning & Success as the priority direction (III.D.2-9).
-This activity was followed by creation of new integrated Educational, Facility and Technology Plans (III.D.2-10).
-Each plan was developed through its related council, presented to College Council and the Board of Trustees (III.D.2-11).
-With increased state funding, A Student Success and Support Plan and a Student Equity Plan were completed in FY 2014-2015 and FY 2015-2016.
-They greatly enhanced the District's student support and outreach initiatives.
-Budgets for the plans are included in (III.D.2-13) and (III.D.2-14).
+In FY 2013-2014, AHC leadership took steps to align strategic planning and master plans better.
+The updated Strategic Plan 2014-2020, reflecting new directions and goals, was the primary outcome of the November 2013 planning retreat along with identifying Student Learning and Success as the priority direction (III.D.2-X).
+This activity was followed by creation of new integrated strategic, educational, facility, and technology plans.
+Each plan was developed through its related council, and presented to College Council and the Board of Trustees (III.D.2-X).
+The plans were presented to staff at the Fall 2014 Planning Retreat (III.D.2-X).